Sprayer

 Filters :

-Number and ease of cleaning, respect for graduation.
+Number and ease of cleaning, compliance with filtration graduation.

 Diffuser adjustment: